Stability analysis through folds: An end-loaded elastica with a lever arm

 \subsubsection{Varying Arm Length}

 We continue this analysis by varying the parameter associated with the arm's length $\epsilon$.
-The equilibria with $\epsilon=0.5$ at $\psi=0$,$\psi=\pi/12$, $\psi=\pi/6$, $\psi=\pi/2$ and $\psi=2\pi/3$ from the previous analysis are chosen as the initial solutions, and continuation is performed along $\epsilon$ from $0.5$ to $-0.5$.
+The equilibria with $\epsilon=0.5$ at $\psi=0$, $\psi=\pi/12$, $\psi=\pi/6$, and $\psi=\pi/2$ from the previous analysis are chosen as initial solutions, and continuation is performed along $\epsilon$ from $0.5$ to $-0.5$.
 Figure~\ref{fig:example2_screenshot} displays the bifurcation plot from the previous analysis, truncated between $0$ and $2\pi$ to obtain all possible equilibria at a given $\psi$.
-Owing to the $2 \pi$-periodicity of the system, the section of the plot between $4 \pi$ and $6\pi$ is represented as a plot in the interval from $0$ to $2 \pi$.
+Owing to the $2 \pi$-periodicity of the system, the section of the plot between $4 \pi$ and $6\pi$ is represented within the interval $0$ to $2 \pi$.
 In this case, the ordinate of the distinguished bifurcation diagram is